sandtiger76/az-104-study-journey/study/1_Manage_Azure_identities_and_governance_temp.md

 ##### What to know for this section

-The three different types of users are: cloud, hybrid, and guest. \
+<em>The three different types of users are: cloud, hybrid, and guest. \
 You need to know what they are, and when you would use them. \
-Know the different portals including https://portal.azure.com & https://entra.microsoft.com (formerly Azure AD portal)
+Know the different portals including https://portal.azure.com & https://entra.microsoft.com (formerly Azure AD portal)<em>

 ### Manage user and group properties